Shares

 ABC Learning, (7 years, 2001-2008): the childcare centre giant claimed to have net assets of $2.23 billion in February 2008 but subsequently collapsed.
 Its market cap peaked at more than $2 billion in 2007 after it initially raised $8 million in a 2001 float priced at $2.
 The real damage came from a succession of secondary equity raisings, the most notorious of which was to the Singapore Government which ended up dropping $400 million when it collapsed with founder Eddie Groves blaming short sellers.

 APM Human Services (APM): listed in late 2021 after raising $982 million from public investors at $3.55 a share.
-There have been very few major floats since, partly reflecting the poor share price performance of APM with the stock languishing at around $1.26 in early 2024.
-Investors are down more than $500 million, but now the private equity firm which floated the business, Madison Dearborn, is proposing to buy it back with a firm offer at $1.40 a share.
+There have been very few major floats since.
+Investors dropped more than $500 million and the private equity firm which floated the business, Madison Dearborn, ended up buying it back in 2024 with a firm offer at $1.40 a share.

 Ausenco, (10 years, 2006-2016): the Brisbane-based resource engineering firm once chaired by former Queensland Premier Wayne Goss had a market cap above $1 billion when its shares peaked at $15, but it disappeared in a whimper in 2016, when private equity fund Resource Capital paid just 40c a share or $154 million in an agreed bid.
 It was floated at $1 a share in 2006 when it initially raised $26 million and then did a number of capital raisings at higher prices along the way.